LlmDl/SponsorPlugins/TownyWaypointTravel.md

 Wish public spawning had more hangups?

-Wish that players couldn't join a Town before visiting it?
+Wish that players couldn't join a town before visiting it?

+Wish that mayors couldn't spam new players with invites to join the town?

 TownyWayPointTravel is the solution you didn't know you needed!